This is what will happen if someone fires a nuclear bomb at the UK

-A war of words between Donald Trump and Kim Jong-un has left many concerned that one misstep on either side could be catastrophic.
+Last year, a war of words between Donald Trump and Kim Jong-un left many concerned that one misstep on either side could be catastrophic.

-Trump threatened North Korea with “fire and fury that the world has never seen”, while Kim is thought to be “carefully examining” a strike on the American Pacific territory of Guam.
+Trump threatened North Korea with “fire and fury that the world has never seen”, while Kim was thought to be “carefully examining” a strike on the American Pacific territory of Guam.

-North Korea has claimed it is capable of reaching the United States with a nuclear weapon, following a series of recent tests, and the distance between Pyongyang and London is shorter than that between Pyongyang and Los Angeles by several hundred kilometres.
+North Korea has claimed it is capable of reaching the United States with a nuclear weapon - and it’s worth bearing in mind that the distance between Pyongyang and London is shorter than that between Pyongyang and Los Angeles by several hundred kilometres.

 While it is impossible to know how worried we should be, it’s still worth considering what happens if the unthinkable occurs and a nuclear bomb comes our way.
 Just for peace of mind, if nothing else.